 Once you have talked with a Navy College Education Counselor and established your career goals, choose a school that offers your specific degree program.
-After selecting your institution and degree program, upload your education plan/degree plan to the My Education portal or to the NCP Assistance Center
+After selecting your institution and degree program, upload your education plan/degree plan to the My Education module or to the NCP Assistance Center

 Once the education plan/degree plan is added to My Education, an additional counseling session is necessary to review the plan and add the required code(s) to your record.

 Using the school shopping checklist, find and research the institutions that provide the educational programs that fit your career goals.
 Document the information so you can compare the program details.

 Entrance exams, such as Scholastic Assessment Test (SAT) or American College Testing (ACT), may be required if applying for special Navy funded programs (like MECP, STA-21).
 Most institutions do not require Sailors to take the SAT or ACT to attend.
 They classify Sailors as transfer students.

 In the case of graduate degrees, institutions may require the Graduate Management Admissions Test (GMAT), Graduate Record Examination (GRE), Law School Admission Test (LSAT) or teaching certification (PRAXIS).
 Check with your institution for details.